New Orleans Wedding Send-Offs and Second Lines

 There are a wide variety of elements that can be used for guests to give the couple a grand departure at the end of the reception.
 Some are more challenging or more easy to execute, and in some cases there are venue restrictions that influence the decision as well.

 In most cases, a send-off and a second line parade at the end of the wedding are mutually exclusive because of the characteristics of each.
 However, if you really want both, the best way to do this is to split them up.
-Usually this means having the second line right after the ceremony, and the grand departure at the end of the night, though I did have one recent wedding that did the opposite, having sparklers right after the ceremony, with a brief horse-drawn carriage ride around the French Quarter, and then a second line at the end of the night.
+Usually this means having the second line right after the ceremony, and the grand departure at the end of the night, though I did have one recent wedding that did the opposite, having sparklers right after the ceremony, with a brief horse-drawn carriage ride around the French Quarter, and then at the end of the night a second line.

 Sparklers are undoubtedly the most common send-off method, and for good reason... they look great!
 But they are also the most difficult to coordinate.
 Imagine the guests lining up and being handed sparklers in a situation where no one is truly in charge.
-Without instructions, a few of them might start to light theres, which causes everyone to think it's time to light them.
-Meanwhile, the bride and groom are still inside the venue, preparing to leave, maybe grabbing one last drink.
-A few minutes elapse, and when the couple emerges, all the sparklers have burned out already, leaving the guests holding little metal sticks.
+Without instructions, a few of them might start to light theirs, which causes everyone to think it's time to light them.
+Meanwhile, the bride and groom are still inside the venue, preparing to leave, gathering their belongings, saying a few last goodbyes, perhaps grabbing a last drink.
+A few minutes elapse, and when the couple emerges, all the sparklers have burned out already, leaving the guests only holding little metal sticks.

 Some venues, especially historic French Quarter buildings, do not allow sparklers near them out of fear of a fire being started.
 So bubbles are often the next choice.
 But even if sparklers are permitted, don't automatically rule out bubbles, as they look great too, photograph well, and are substantially easier to coordinate, since it does not matter if some guests happen to start blowing bubbles before you're ready to depart.